 Have you ever listened to an old song, looked at old photo or experienced a smell or a taste that jolted you back into the past?
 When nostalgia is triggered, it can sometimes make us feel teary eyed and emotional as for a moment we re-live a memory from the past.
 Often these emotions are bitter sweet.
 Sweet because they make us who we are, because they were happy moments, because they were with loved ones or because we now appreciate the lessons we learnt from them.
 Bitter because we may feel sadness that we cannot relive that moment again, that we miss the people that were there, because perhaps there was pain or we wish things had turned out differently.

-Though some may look at feeling sentimental as “weakness”, I believe there is value in accepting those moments in which we feel sentimental.
+Feeling sentimental is not a “weakness”, rather, there is value in embracing those sentimental moments and allowing the experiences of the past re-energise and inspire us.
 This doesn’t mean living in the past or letting the past dictate our future, but rather allowing ourselves and our souls to use the energy and the emotion from those moments to enhance our future.
 For example, when I look at some of my daughters new born clothes, I feel emotional as I remember how fragile and small she was, how she was so dependant on me.
 And though I can’t go back, these feelings really just make me realise how much we’ve been through and how much I love her – This inspires me to want to be a better person for her in the present and in the future.

 Feeling sentimental is all part of the human experience, it’s all part of the experience called life!
 And at the end, if we didn’t have memories that we feel emotionally connected to, that make us who we are, which are part of the story that has brought us into the present, then what do we have – for everyday will soon become yesterday.
 So rather than avoiding it, let it be inspiration for you today to create great memories that will provide great sentimental value to you in the future.

 Spent each dime I could afford